Cranoglanis

 Cranoglanis is the only genus of armorhead catfishes.

 Taxonomy

 Cranoglanis bouderius was first described as Bagrus bouderius in 1846 by John Richardson based on a Chinese watercolor painting.
 Wilhelm Peters later described Cranoglanis along with a new species, Cranoglanis sinensis.
-Otto Koller (1926) described a new species, Pseudotropichthys multiradiatus.
-George Myers (1931) synonymized Pseudotropichthys with Cranoglanis, as well as described the family Cranoglanididae.
+Otto Koller (1926) described a new species, Pseudotropichthys multiradiatus, which was synonymized with Cranoglanis by George Myers (1931), who also named the family Cranoglanididae.
 Jayaram (1955) synonymized C. multiradiatus and C. sinensis under C. bouderius.
-More recently, C. bouderius and C. multiradiatus have been treated as separate species.
-C. henrici, described by Léon Vaillant in 1893, is often overlooked, but is a valid species.

-In 2005, Cranoglanis had been considered a monotypic genus by some, with C. bouderius as the only valid species.

 The Cranoglanididae are closely related to the North American family Ictaluridae.
 These two families are sister taxa in the superfamily Ictaluroidea.

+Cranoglanis has had a convoluted taxonomic history, at times having been considered a monotypic genus with C. bouderius as the only valid species.
+A 2026 analysis of DNA revealed two clades within the genus: Clade A inhabits the Pearl, Red, and Nandujiang drainage systems, while Clade B is restricted to the middle Xijiang system.
+The named species belong to Clade A, while Clade B is suggested to be an undescribed, cryptic species.

 Species

-The five currently recognized species in this genus are:
+The following species are recognized by FishBase: